Medium/variants/nodejs/README.md

 # Variants

 This README details the Node.js implementation of Variants.
-For general background, see [the general README](https://github.com/Obvious/variants/)
+For general background, see [the general README](https://github.com/Obvious/variants/).

 ## Detailed Design

 The frontend server will load all defined variants to modify variant flags for individual requests.
-Format

 The variants are provided in a JSON file that is loaded at startup by the server and watched for changes in development.